-Our rides are open to Chester Tri members, non-members may join us for 3 rides after which it is hoped they they will join the club.
+Our rides are open to Chester Tri members who have booked through Nifty Entries.
 These rides are for adult members of the Chester Tri Club only (i.e. 17 years and older and if under 18 years old then a parent/guardian approval is needed.)

 No one will be left behind, we will always sit up to regroup when required, but please ensure that you choose the ride which is suitable for your ability.

 Averages are approximate but should give you an indication as to the speed of each ride and factor in hills.

 If you have any questions, please contact the Bike Lead who is responsible for coordinating the bike section.

 Many thanks to all members who continue to navigate our rides.
 We are always looking for people to support our rides and events, either as a navigator or as a coach!
 Please get in contact with the Bike Lead if this is something you would like to be involved with.